FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-The corresponding response looks like this.
+The corresponding response will look like:
-Note the field `elements_ratios` is not included any more.

 ```json
 {